VBSO COVID-19 preparations, response and cancellations

 Access limited to the Virginia Beach Courthouse

-The Virginia Beach Courthouse is operating under the Judicial Emergency order issued by the Supreme Court of Virginia through July 19 and the building remains closed to general public access.
-Only the essential proceedings listed in the attached court orders (on the right hand side of the page) are taking place.
-All others have been continued.
+The Virginia Beach Courthouse is operating under the Judicial Emergency order issued by the Supreme Court of Virginia through Aug.
+30 and public access to the building may be limited.

 • Have you traveled internationally?